rust-lang/const-eval/const-generic-const-fn-bounds.md

 as const fn.
 This would require some sort of "const bounds" in generic functions that can be applied to specific methods.
 E.g. `where <T as Add>::add: const` or something of the sort.
-This design is more complex than the current one and we'd probably want the current one as sugar anyway
+This design is more complex than the current one and we'd probably want the current one as sugar anyway.

 ## Require `const` bounds everywhere

 One could require `const` on the bounds (e.g. `T: const Trait`) instead of assuming constness for all bounds.
-That design would not be forward compatible to allowing `const` trait bounds on non-const functions, e.g. in
+That design would not be forward compatible to allowing `const` trait bounds on non-const functions, e.g. in:

 ```rust
 fn foo<T: const Bar>() -> i32 {